siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 $$

 The symbol $n^*$ is not an ad hoc complex conjugate.
-It is the reverse-oriented inner state, the return needed to recover density from a rotated presentation.
+It is the reverse-oriented inner state, the return needed to recover the positive value from a rotated presentation.
 This is how signs, opposition, orthogonality, and ordinary arithmetic fit inside one positive square-form account.